 A backcountry camping trip is a project.
 Responsibilities are divvied up.
-Someone carries the tent, someone else carries the stove and food.
+Someone carries the tent, and someone else carries the stove and food.
 One person filters water while another gets the food ready.
 The person with the most knowledge and experience usually takes the lead.
 They know how to manage time and can show others how to do their tasks efficiently.
 They understand how to handle risks and follow park regulations.

 During a technology project, the leader must also have the right skills—in this case, project management knowledge and experience.
-You need a professional project manager, either someone on staff who’s properly trained and whose job is to manage projects, or an outsourced project manager with the right mix of credentials and experience.
+You need a professional project manager, either someone on staff who's properly trained and whose job is to manage projects or an outsourced project manager with the right mix of credentials and experience.

 The most important component of your project management bag is people.
 Unfortunately, many associations set themselves up for a hard trail ahead when the person in charge has neither the skills nor the time to effectively lead the project.

-- Professional project manager: Staff or consultant
+- Professional project manager: A staff member or consultant.

 - Business experts: People within the business unit, such as staff who use the system or use data from the system.
 They don’t have to be managers or directors.